FIWARE/tutorials.NGSI-v2/docs/relationships-linked-data.md

 ### Find all products sold in a store

-The query below returns an array of stores in which a given product is sold.
+The query below returns an array of produts sold in a given store.

 The query `q==requestedFor="urn:ngsi-ld:Building:store001"` is used to filter the entities.